bookd-lab/bookd/README.md

 The following **required** functionality is completed:

+*Mobile-oriented features*
+* [] Location is used to find gig providers that are in drivable distance
+* [] Push notifications provide notice of confirmed gigs

 *Search*
-* [X] Search bar to look up specific gigs/businesses
+* [] Search bar to look up specific gigs/businesses
- * [X] Filter searches by category, rating, price range, event-day availability, response time, sort options
+ * [] Filter searches by category, rating, price range, event-day availability, response time, sort options
-* [X] Card views of search results showing an image, business/gig name, star rating, and price range
+* [] Card views of search results showing an image, business/gig name, star rating, and price range

 *Business Profile*
-* [X] View business profile
+* [] View business profile
- * [X] User can view business name, photo, rating, price range, links to social media webpages/website for examples of work`
+ * [] User can view business name, photo, rating, price range, links to social media webpages/website for examples of work
- * [X] User can view a date dialog to see event date availability
+ * [] User can view a date dialog to see event date availability

 *Book for event*
-* [X] Users can confirm a booking with a business (finalize price, destination, # of hrs, etc.)
+* [] Users can confirm a booking with a business (finalize price, destination, # of hrs, etc.)
- * [X] Uses a payment API (Stripe, Square, etc) to process payments between event planner and business
+ * [] Uses a payment API (Stripe, Square, etc) to process payments between event planner and business

 The following **optional** features are implemented:

-* [X] Insert Story
+*View Bookings*
+* [] User can view upcoming planned events:
+	* [] Show finalized and pending bookings for those days
+	* [] Provide user with notifications to complete bookings

+*Gig-provider side for the app (Business usage)*
+* [] Gig provider can update their profile information through the app
+	* [] Availability
+	* [] Accept and decline work
+	* [] Provide quotes to event planners
+	* [] Pay to be the sponsored gig-provider of the day

 ## Video Walkthrough